 Droughts are impacting countries and climate all over the world.
-Australia is currently experiencing droughts which are so severe, that areas corresponding to the size of Denmark and Belgium combined, have burst in to flames and almost half a billion animals are affected – making it one of the worst droughts in decades.
-However, one could say that the consequences of developing countries are far more fatal in threatning not only the country’s economy, but also affecting the quality of life in terms of health, drinking water and food supplies.
-Even though some areas are more affected than others by droughts, there is a general consensus among scientists that regions currently experiencing severe droughts will get drier and regions with regular rainy seasons, will see heavier rainfall due to climate changes.
+Even though some areas are more affected than others by droughts, there is a general consensus among scientists that regions currently experiencing severe droughts will get drier and regions with regular rainy seasons, will see heavier rainfall.

 Q1: What are the biggest challenges related to drought management that we are experiencing today?

-In my opinion, the impacts of droughts are quite obvious.
 Looking at both developing and developed countries, droughts are becoming more and more common.
-This underlines the need to be better prepared for drought events because we know they will become more frequent in the future.
+This underlines the need to be better prepared for drought events since they most likely will become more frequent in the future.
 Previously, droughts were something that was highly associated with vulnerable areas typical in developing countries.
 However, the interesting part here is that throughout the past year, we have seen how droughts are becoming more and more impactful in European countries.
-For example, the summer of 2019 was quite tough and had quite a big impact on agriculture.
+For example, the summer of 2019 was quite tough and had a rather big impact on agriculture.
 On the other hand, drought is a phenomenon that develops slowly – it does not happen overnight.
 When a drought is discovered, it is in most cases already happening.
 Therefore, it is essential to be able to predict and detect droughts early.

 Q3: So, what are the opportunities and advantages of monitoring and early detection of droughts?